kohkimakimoto/altax/README.md

 Created file: /path/to/your/directory/.altax/.gitignore
 ```

-`.altax/config.php` file in your current directory is a main configuration file for altax.
+Created `.altax/config.php` file in your current directory is a main configuration file for altax.
 You can modify this file to define tasks and servers you managed.
-So now, add the following code to your `.altax/config.php`
+So now, add the following code in the file.

 ```php
 Task::register("hello", function($task){